hydroper-jet/lang/spec/1.0/source/src/overview/jetpm.md

 The language coworks with JetPM, a package manager that supports a Jet build system, conditional compilation, and workspaces.

-JetPM requires a package to belong to a *registry namespace*.
+A JetPM package belongs to a *platform*.

 ## Build system